 Rebecca has found that if clothes are not selling well, she can increase her profits by selling sugar as well.
 While this is helpful knowledge, it cannot combat weather.
 Rebecca sells in an outdoor market without any shelter, when it rains she is unable to sell both clothing and sugar, as they would get ruined.
 Most of her profits go to school fees, but she hopes in time she can save enough so she can build a stall with a roof, then she can sell her products in any weather.

 Rebecca’s dream is to one day take out a large loan so she can build a bookshop.

 “I am still learning and saving.
 I hope that soon I will have enough money to have added support in case of emergencies, and can take out a loan to open up a bookshop.”

-This story was collected by members of our UK team while visiting our Ugandan programmes earlier this year.
+This story was collected by members of our UK team while visiting our Ugandan programmes in 2018.
 Find out more about how you can support entrepreneurs like Rebecca, either as an individual giver or as an organisation.
 There is so much you can do to help!